 you have lupus.
 Listing these and any others would be a great help to those with

 I am reluctant to point out any herbs or supplements that may make lupus symptoms worse.
-There is a potential for spirulina and echinacea to influence this condition, but until full human trials are conducted I do not want to prematurely warn against using goldenseal, alfalfa, or other herbs in patients with lupus.
+There is a potential for spirulina and echinacea to influence this condition, but until full human trials are conducted I do not want to prematurely warn against using goldenseal, alfalfa, or other herbs.

 Lupus diet, foods